ajrowland/rebalancingyou-site/content/recipes/2021-03-31-mackerel-pate.md

 cover_image_alt: Mackerel Pate
 additional_image_1:
 additional_image_1_alt:
 description: "Mackerel is a good source of protein and is high in omega three.
-Serve with vegetable sticks to count towards your five a day"
+Serve with vegetable sticks to count towards your five a day."
 introduction: "Mackerel is a good source of protein and is high in omega three.
-Serve with vegetable sticks to count towards your five a day"
+Serve with vegetable sticks to count towards your five a day."
 ingredients:
   - 200 g smoked peppered mackerel
   - 50g light cream cheese